-Marquette is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Marquette is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Marquette who work in office and administrative support (13.05%), food service (12.78%), and sales jobs (9.57%).
+Unlike some cities, Marquette isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Marquette are a mix of both white- and blue-collar jobs.
+Overall, Marquette is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Marquette who work in food service (12.58%), office and administrative support (11.81%), and sales jobs (8.99%).

-The citizens of Marquette are very well educated compared to the average community in the nation: 35.85% of adults in Marquette have a bachelor's degree or even advanced degree.
+The population of Marquette is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.10% of adults in Marquette have a bachelor's degree or even advanced degree.

 The people who call Marquette home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marquette residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Marquette include Irish, English, Finnish, and Polish.
+Important ancestries of people in Marquette include Irish, Finnish, English, and French .

 The most common language spoken in Marquette is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Chinese.